NeoMopp/L33tTranslator/README.md

 - passwordgeneration

 #Nice to have
--  a menu bar addin for macos
+- a menu bar addin for macos (might require moving to swift :sob:)
 - run in a lambda on aws?